ossf/security-baseline/baseline.md

 **Criteria:**

-All [releases] MUST include a descriptive log of functional and security modifications.
+All [releases] MUST provide a descriptive log of functional and security modifications.

 **Objective:**